doziermt/specter/README.md

 **NOTE**:

-> Your Specter work will may contain different host and IP files dependending on your network configuration.
+> Your [Specter Work Directory](#specter-work-directory) will contain different host and IP files dependending on your network configuration.

 ### Configuration Files